owlgrin/gaurilla-guide/src/articles/how-to-create-an-invoice.md

 12. Now, select the word notation, in which invoice would be created.

-    **Pro Tip:** Indian Notation includes notations like Lakhs, Crores, etc and Standard notation includes notations like Millions, Billions, etc.
+    > **Pro Tip:** Indian Notation includes notations like Lakhs, Crores, etc and Standard notation includes notations like Millions, Billions, etc.

     ![slips-adjustments](http://placehold.it/800x500)

 13. Your invoice is almost ready for the creation and you will see the total amount of your invoice in the right panel.
 Round off the total as per your wish using the options available and your invoice is ready!

-    **Pro Tip:** _None_ will not round off the amount, _Natural_ will round of naturally to nearest one, _Up_ will round of to next nearest one and _Down_ will round off to previous nearest one.
+    > **Pro Tip:** _None_ will not round off the amount, _Natural_ will round of naturally to nearest one, _Up_ will round of to next nearest one and _Down_ will round off to previous nearest one.

 14. Once done, click on **Publish** to see the invoice.

+    > **Pro Tip:** Send this customer a hand-written note to say thank you for the business.
+She'd feel nice. :)

     ![slips-publish](http://placehold.it/800x500)

-    ## High Fives!
+    ### High Fives!
 You just invoiced your first customer using Gaurilla.
-    **Pro Tip:** Send this customer a hand-written note to say thank you for the business.
-She'd feel nice. :)

 15. Once you have created your first invoice, you get several options on the top-right corner to act on the invoice.

-    **Pro Tip:** Using the envelope icon, you can send this invoice directly your client's inbox without even leaving Gaurilla.
+    > **Pro Tip:** Using the envelope icon, you can send this invoice directly your client's inbox without even leaving Gaurilla.
 Go ahead, try it out.

 16. The invoice we have just generated will appear in the **Slips** window for future reference and making payments.

+    > **Pro Tip:** Next time you can create an invoice right from the Dashboard.
+Simply click on **+ Invoice** from the dashboard and start invoicing.